 In addition, these leases do not contain contingent fees, restrictions or purchase options, but do contain annual review clauses over the lease terms based on the Consumer Price Index ("CPI").

-16. Revenue and variable direct cost of sales
+16. Revenue and variable direct costs of operations

 a) Revenue